Edward Byers: Personal life

 Byers is a licensed paramedic and attended Norwich University in Northfield, Vermont, finishing his education to receive a Bachelor of Science degree in strategic studies and defense analysis.
 Byers graduated from Norwich University and is documented as being part of the College of Graduate and Continuing Studies Class of 2016.
 In February 2017, as a guest of Bob Latta, Byers attended joint session of congress.
 In May 2017, Byers was an "honored guest" at a SEAL Family Foundation fundraiser in Rancho Santa Fe, California; later that year, he was inducted into the Ohio Military Veterans Hall of Fame.
 In 2018, Byers announced the creation of a new award, named after himself, at Otsego High School.

 In 2021, Byers earned a Master of Business Administration at the Wharton School of the University of Pennsylvania.

 Byers is married to Madison and they have one daughter, Hannah.

+In October 2024, Byers joined 15 other Medal of Honor recipients in publicly endorsing Donald Trump for president.